Last updated on May 13th, 2026 at 09:05 pm

 Specialist Franklin Joseph is a TEDx Speaker whose work on crime psychology and personal safety has reached audiences far beyond the training room.
 In his TEDx talk, he challenges the fundamental assumptions that most people hold about personal safety, breaking down why conventional approaches to self-defense leave people unprepared and what a scientifically grounded, psychologically integrated model of crime prevention actually looks like in practice.

-The ideas presented in that talk form the intellectual backbone of the Power to Women Corporate Self-Defense Workshop.
+The ideas presented in that talk form the intellectual backbone of the Power to Women Corporate Self-Defence Workshops for Female Executive Protection.
 The shift from reaction to prevention, the role of criminal psychology in training design, and the argument that real safety is built in the mind before it is ever tested in the body are all central to both the TEDx presentation and the workshop curriculum.

 You can watch the TEDx talk here: Specialist Franklin Joseph | TEDx Talk on Personal Safety and Crime Psychology